top of page

 Pine boughs decorated with small yellow lights

 As the year turns, we’re invited into a season that often arrives wrapped in a package of expectation: celebration, connection, spiritual renewal, reflection.
 Yet the holidays also hold multiple truths at once, and for many, the season arrives with more complexity than cheer—distance from family, uncertainty about the future, unresolved conflicts, and more questions about spirituality and religion than answers; alongside the not-so subtle pressure to reinvent ourselves on January 1st.
 This December/January issue of The 44 North looks at the holidays with honesty and curiosity, and joy and hope.
-Not because everything feels okay, but because to find joy and peace in the holiday season it is not only possible, but necessary, to hold multiple truths at once.
+Not because everything feels okay, but because to find joy and peace in the holiday season, it is not only possible, but necessary, to hold multiple truths at once.
 To see the world as it is: in all its beautiful messiness.

 This issue, our team explores the realities that shape our well-being at this time of year.
 Our feature story by Abbigale Kernya examines what it means to spend the holidays away from home—whether by choice, circumstance, or necessity—and how distance reshapes belonging.
 Abbigale and Helena together take on the pressures of New Year’s resolutions and career planning, challenging the embedded assumption that success and happiness in life can be scheduled like a process, or a destination at which we eventually arrive.
 The latest Life Outside the Box podcast episode is a powerful and inspiring conversation with Cal Campos, focused on questioning the systems we’re in and having honest conversations about suicide.